sparkflows/sparkflows-docs/docs/troubleshooting/databricks.rst

    :alt: operations
    :width: 80%

-.. note::  Make sure to change the host_ip to your domain name or your IP where Fire Insights is running.
+.. note::  Make sure to change the host_ip to your domain name or your IP where Sparkflows is running.

 Test Connection from Databricks Notebook to Endpoint service URL